Quinn the Eskimo (Mighty Quinn): Leon Russell version

 Leon Russell included a version in a medley with "I'll Take You There", "Idol With the Golden Head" and "He Lives (I Serve a Risen Savior)" that opens his album Leon Live.

 Phish version

 Phish has played "Quinn the Eskimo" in concert a total of 38 times throughout their career, having first performed in 1985, two years after their formation.
 The band performed the song at two of their festivals: Camp Oswego in 1999 and Superball IX in 2011.
 Covers of "Quinn the Eskimo" appear on two Phish live releases: the 1999 live box set Hampton Comes Alive and the 2010 live DVD Alpine Valley.

 Noel Gallagher version

 Noel Gallagher performed a live version on Thursday 10 June 2021 for the TV show Out of the Now on Sky Arts.
 The song closed a 12-song set performed at the Duke of York's Theatre in London's West End.
+Following that performance, the track was included twice on his 2022 tour of the U.K, before having it as a staple throughout his 2023 North American tour, and eventually keeping it within his setlists for the U.K and Europe legs of his 2023 'Council Skies' tour.

+Cornershop version

+Cornershop released a version of the song on their 2009 album Judy Sucks a Lemon for Breakfast, retitled "The Mighty Quinn".